 Meet the Board of Trustees

-The nine trustees in the Mount Vernon Board of Education work with the district in various committees such as the Audit, Special Education, Policy, Insurance, Family and Community Engagement, Budget and Finance, Facilities, Safety and Security, Cable Commission, and Education Committees.
+The nine trustees in the Mount Vernon Board of Education work with the district in various committees such as the Audit, Special Education, Policy, Insurance, Family and Community Engagement, Budget and Finance, Facilities, Safety and Security, and Education Committees.
 They provide community oversight for the public school district and make decisions about curriculum, school buildings and maintenance, annual budgets, and more by consulting with community members, teachers, and the superintendent.

 View their profiles here, including the two newly elected trustees.